Fostering a culture that empowers individuals

 Promoting Parental Leave

-Alps Alpine encourages men to take parental leave, supporting the creation of workplaces where raising a child has no effect on a person’s career, regardless of gender.
+Alps Alpine encourages men to take parental leave, supporting the creation of accommodating workplaces that allow employees, regardless of gender, to raise a family and have a career.

 Flextime for Employees Working Reduced Hours